Do you feel the desire to address a worldwide issue but you don't know where to start?

 The PCSA is hosting a competition for you to pitch your ideas to a panel of judges about how you can address a challenge that a community is experiencing.
 By utilizing your material engineering background, you should aim to show how improved materials/processes will benefit the community that is in need.

 Humanitarian Pitch Competition Rules

-- Teams of up to 4 students may submit a topic and present it at MS&T20 Virtual.
+- Teams of up to 4 students may submit a topic and present it at MS&T21.
 Both undergraduate and graduate students are welcome to participate.

 - The pitch must adhere to the following theme: